scottishgovernment/resources.mygov.scot/_additional/url-design.md

 ## Service sub-domain URLs

 10\.
-The advertised start page of all mygov.scot transactional services will be of on the informational start page e.g. `www.mygov.scot/service-url/` and must comply with the mygov.scot URL policy.
+The advertised start page of all mygov.scot transactional services will be of the form `www.mygov.scot/service-url/` and must comply with the mygov.scot URL guidelines.

 11\.
 The transactional part of the service - the dynamically generated pages where users interact with the service - will not typically be hosted on www.mygov.scot.
 Rather, this part of the service will exist on a mygov.scot sub-domain of the form `servicename.service.mygov.scot`.

 12\.
-The 'service name' part of a URL will be agreed between the mygov.scot team and the service manager, and will conform to the mygov.scot URL policy.
+The 'service name' part of a URL will be agreed between the mygov.scot team and the service manager, and will conform to the mygov.scot URL guidelines.

 13\.
 Dashes may be used to separate words where appropriate, but are not mandatory for service sub-domain URLs.